elgeeko1/audiophilia/README.md

 - Drivers for an IR transmitter ('blaster') via lirc
 - Dockerized node server and module lirc_web to translate web requests to IR commands
+- Two remote code configurations:
-- An example remote code configuration for a Yahama RAS13 remote (AS-301 and AS-501 amplifiers)
+- - Yahama RAS-13 remote (AS-301 and AS-501 amplifiers)
+- - SMSL RC-1 remote (SMSL m500 and others)

+Optionally I included a Roon Server role but this is not required for the IR blaster.

 ## What this Isn't